History

 1761

-The earliest records of Lea Green go back to 1761, when it was built.
-George Marshall sold the 17 acre property to Francis Cook.
+The earliest records of Lea Green date back to 1761, when it was first built.
+George Marshall sold the 17-acre property to Francis Cook.

 1774